 Left alone, Benedick laments that he is a terrible writer of love poems.
 He says he loves more fiercely than Leander, Troilus, and all the great heroes of love epics, but he doesn’t seem to have quite the same ability with romantic words as they did.

 In fact, he can only rhyme "scorn" with "horn," "school" with "fool," and so on.
-Benedick’s inability with words on the page is rather funny, given how quick he is in his speech, and thus love makes more fools than poets.
+Benedick’s inability with words on the page is rather funny, given how quick he is in his speech.

 Benedick gives up on writing silly poetry in the Renaissance style, and greets Beatrice, who has just entered the scene.